Your Hospital Stay

 https://youtu.be/YMaY3VHZJXQ

-• The definition of family is made by the patient/patient representative, recognizing that family may include anyone who normally provides physical, psychological, or emotional support to the patient.
-Patients may identify individual(s) as their care partners and how they will be involved in care, care planning, and decision making.
-Visitor: guest or friend of the patient.
+Family: The definition of family is made by the patient/patient representative.
+TH recognizes that family may include anyone who normally provides physical, psychological, or emotional support to the patient.
+Patients may identify individual(s) and how they will be involved in care, care planning, and decision making.

 Reference: ADM-G-23